STAND. COM. REP. NO. 509

 Thirty-First State Legislature

 State of Hawaii

-Your Committees on Commerce, Consumer Protection, and Health and Human Services, to which was referred S.B.
-No. 433 entitled:
+Your Committee on Consumer Protection & Commerce, to which was referred H.B.
+No. 561, H.D.
+1, entitled:

-As affirmed by the records of votes of the members of your Committees on Commerce, Consumer Protection, and Health and Human Services that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
-No. 433, as amended herein, and recommend that it pass Second Reading in the form attached hereto as S.B.
-No. 433, S.D.
-1, and be referred to your Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Consumer Protection & Commerce that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 561, H.D.
+1, as amended herein, and recommends that it be referred to your Committee on Finance in the form attached hereto as H.B.
+No. 561, H.D.
+2.